 Level 3- GPS Tracker Alarm

 The variety of models is impressive, and so are the features to find.
-Some come with “sleep mode” which lets the unit get in a low battery consumption mode if the vehicle is parked/not moving.
-We all know that GPS trackers present a high battery drain so you’d better get a model with this type of feature.
+Some models come with “sleep mode,” which allows the unit to enter a low battery consumption mode when the vehicle is parked or not in motion.
+We all know that GPS trackers can present a high battery drain, so it’s best to get a model with this feature.

-The alarm system is waterproof which isn’t that common for the motorcycle alarm systems.
+The alarm system is waterproof, which isn’t that common for motorcycle alarm systems.
 Here are some other benefits:

 - You may track the motorcycle remotely